A

 Benedict Stilling (DE) and Joseph Wallach (DE) devised a microtome

-enabled him to cut frozen or alcohol hardened, thin sections and examine them,
+which enabled him to cut frozen or alcohol hardened, thin sections and

 Charles-Édouard Brown-Séquard (FR) found that the posterior